 The Bodhisatta was once a parrot.
 He and his brother were born to a parrot king in a high, remote forest.
-One day a whirlwind arose and blew them away; the Bodhisatta falling amidst flowers in a monastery and his brother landing in a village full of robbers.
+One day a whirlwind arose and blew them away; the Bodhisatta landing amidst flowers in a monastery and his brother falling into a village full of robbers.
 They grew up in these new homes.

 Later, the king went deer hunting with a large group of people.
 Their servants beat bushes to rouse up animals and an antelope rushed right past the king before he could shoot it.
-The other hunters mocked the king for his failure and the conceited king, unable to tolerate their jokes, took after the deer in his chariot, determined to catch it.
+The other hunters mocked the king for his failure.
+Unable to tolerate their jokes, the conceited king took after the deer in his chariot, determined to catch it.
 The king and his charioteer rode until midday before giving up and turning back.
 They took a break in a little valley near the robber village; taking a bath and a nap.
 All the robbers were away, leaving only their cook and the parrot behind.
 The parrot spied the king and brought the cook over to help rob and kill him.
 The king awoke and overheard the two discussing their plans from afar.
 He roused the charioteer and they quickly left.

 In the Lifetime of the Buddha